santiagoaldanondo/retro-bomber/README.md

 * DONE: Create floor, walls and ceiling. ??
 Maybe in the background object
 * DONE: Check collision of bombs and bullets with bomber.
 * DONE: Create score, health and number of lives, put it on the screen and update it.
-* ??
-Create a small canvas to show the current viewport position in the whole map.
+* NO: Create a small canvas to show the current viewport position in the whole map.
-* ??
-Refactorize classes, inheritance and methods.
+* NO: Refactorize classes, inheritance and methods.
 Maybe use functional programming.
 * DONE: Create models for different bombers, bases, bombs and bullets.
-* Create an html page to choose the models.
+* DONE: Create an html page to choose the models.
 * Create levels with different backgrounds and modify methods to make it more difficult.
 * DONE: Add sounds.
 * DONE: Add transitions to collisions.
-* Add gravity to Bomber.
+* NO: Add gravity to Bomber.
 * DONE: Forbid going backwards or otherwise change the bullets and bombs' direction.
 * NO: Add friction and lift forces
 * Show the number of lives with a number of images instead of a number.
-* Change the css of the board.
+* NO: Change the css of the board.
 * DONE: Use browser localStorage to save information.
 * Create a bonus object that gives random prizes to the player.
-* Create a new property image for bombers and toggle the imageAlive and imageDead.
+* DONE: Create a new property image for bombers and toggle the imageAlive and imageDead.
 Check sizes for the planes due to different widths and heights.
+* Prevent bombs from being accidentaly thrown in a row

 ## Fixed bugs